 Designed to accommodate heavy and/or over-dimensional tools that don’t fit well in the standard tool changer carousel, the aggregate park station provides an ergonomic and safe way to load these tools into the machine spindle automatically.

 KOMO works closely with two of the largest aggregate tooling manufacturers to provide you with the best option for your application.
-Combined with a C axis, aggregate tooling can give you the machining capability and flexibility you need at a fraction of the cost of a dedicated five axis machine.
+Combined with a C axis, aggregate tooling can give you the machining capability and flexibility you need at a fraction of the cost of a dedicated 5 axis machine.

-A side-mounted tool changer allows for increased tool capacity, is aggregate compatible and can be installed on both left and right sides if the machine has two spindles with programmable head spacing.
+A side-mounted auxiliary tool changer allows for increased tool capacity, is aggregate compatible and can be installed on both left and right sides if the machine has two spindles with programmable head spacing.

 Coolant mist is generally required when machining non-ferrous metals.
 Two adjustable nozzles are provided for precise delivery of the mist where needed.

 Enhance the productivity of your machine with a multiple spindle boring block.
 The boring block gives you the speed to drill multiple holes in one process, ideal for cabinet production.
 Spindles are on 32mm centers and all will have full table coverage in the X and Y axes.